 Welcome to “On the Couch” — a series of Q&A sessions where you get to know the human side of our amazing staff at Well Clinic.

-This week, we chatted with Isaiah E. Bailey, Director of Finance and Justice, Equality, Diversity, and Inclusion (JEDI) Strategies at Well Clinic in San Francisco.
+This week, we chatted with Jerryl Ewing, Psychologist at Well Clinic in San Francisco.

 What is your favorite part about your work?